Adrian-Ng/Adrian-Ng.github.io/_SQL/ddl/00-ddl-intro.md

 ## Data Definition Language

 Data Definition Language is what we use when we are creating, altering, or removing database objects.
-That is, when working with tables, views, or what-have-you, you may invoke `CREATE`, `ALTER`, or `DROP`.
+That is, when working with tables, views, or what-have-you, you may be using `CREATE`, `ALTER`, or `DROP` statements